cerc-io/go-ethereum/statediff/README.md

 `--statediff.db.clientname` is the client name to use in the Postgres database

+`--statediff.db.upsert` whether or not the service, when operating in a direct database writing mode, should overwrite any existing conflicting data

 `--statediff.file.path` full path (including filename) to write statediff data out to when operating in file mode

 `--statediff.file.wapath` full path (including filename) to write statediff watched addresses out to when operating in file mode